NPSummers/NPSummers/README.md

-👋 Welcome to My GitHub!
+👋 **Welcome to My GitHub!**
 I'm N.P.
 Summers, a passionate coder, problem-solver, and co-founder of EuclideanLabs, a family-run 3D printing and CAD design business.
 I love tackling computational challenges, building innovative tools, and turning creative ideas into reality through technology and additive manufacturing.

-🚀 About Me
+🚀 **About Me**

-🖨️ Co-Founder of EuclideanLabs: Since late 2023, I've been driving innovation at EuclideanLabs, where my family and I transform concepts into high-quality 3D-printed products.
+- 🖨️ **Co-Founder of EuclideanLabs**: Since late 2023, I've been driving innovation at EuclideanLabs, where my family and I transform concepts into high-quality 3D-printed products.
 From rapid prototyping to custom cosplay accessories, I specialize in CAD design and optimizing print workflows.
-💻 Developer: I enjoy coding in Python, VBA, and other languages to solve real-world problems, from filament cost calculators to mathematical puzzles.
+- 💻 **Developer**: I enjoy coding in Python, VBA, and other languages to solve real-world problems, from filament cost calculators to mathematical puzzles.
 - 🧩 **Problem-Solver**: Proud member of Project Euler, where I tackle challenging mathematical and programming problems.

 ![Project Euler Badge](https://projecteuler.net/profile/NPSummers.png)

-📊 GitHub Activity
+📊 **GitHub Activity**
 I’m active on GitHub, contributing to projects that blend programming with 3D printing and computational creativity.
 Here’s a snapshot of my work:

-🔧 Repositories: Explore my projects, including tools for 3D printing optimization and computational solutions.
+- 🔧 Repositories: Explore my projects, including tools for 3D printing optimization and computational solutions.
-🌟 Contributions: Regularly pushing code, fixing bugs, and collaborating on open-source ideas.
+- 🌟 Contributions: Regularly pushing code, fixing bugs, and collaborating on open-source ideas.
-📈 Current Focus: Building scripts for filament estimation and CAD automation.
+- 📈 Current Focus: Building scripts for filament estimation and CAD automation.

 🖨️ EuclideanLabs: Innovating with 3D Printing